 One performer marvels that at Switch n’ Play, they were able to express their non-binary feelings and contemplate the possibility that there could be “a drag persona that isn’t gendered.”
 It’s not impersonation; it isn’t about how you look.
 It’s about feeling good about who you are and expressing yourself as vividly as possible.

 In the interviews, it is repeatedly reinforced that the unusual freedom and support at the Switch n’ Play Collective is what has enabled all these performers to develop as artists.
-One performer speaks about her South American Muslim background and how this experience has empowered her to accept her body and reclaim her sexual and individual identity.
+One performer speaks about her South American Muslim background and how this experience has empowered her to accept her body and take ownership of her sexual and individual identity.
 But this is not self-indulgence or group therapy; what we are watching could not occur without a disciplined process of creative exploration.
 These are some ambitious artists and some highly skilled performances.
 This is performance art.

 It makes me feel old to say it, but these are kids – still talking about graduating from Sarah Lawrence college and such.
 And it’s inspiring to see these youngsters doing such great work: it’s innovative; it’s radical; it’s subversive; it’s delightful; it’s horrifying; it’s fantastically fun; it’s courageous; it’s freeing and it’s life-affirming.
 If you think we have lost our humanity in America, watch this movie.